 Cannibalization: In the 1980’s there were about 150 departments stores in the United States.
 Today, there are only 13 namesakes.
 The slash in numbers is largely due to the rise of the internet as a shopping platform.
 It comes as no surprise that consumer spending on beauty products has shifted online faster.
 However, that hasn’t devalued the in-person personalized experience that retail stores can provide.
 Even online-only beauty brands like Glossier see this value and has created two flagship stores in Los Angelos and New York.

 Customization: This second trend has unfolded in two formats: custom formulas and virtual try-on apps.
 The ladder is the most approachable for brands and consumers as these allow users to virtually try lipstick colors, blush, eyeshadow, and more.
 There are even apps that can teach you how to apply makeup.
 Custom formulas like Le Teint Particuleir by Lancôme use patented technology to scan your complexion or DNA and create custom products based on your skin type or unique color.

 Diversity: Since the emergence of Rihanna’s Fenty Beauty, brands have begun stepping their game up for inclusive shade ranges.
 For so long, brands left women of color with only one or two ashy-toned shades.
 Or entire undertones, like olive-tones, were left to play mixologist to find a semi-presentable shade.
 However, despite this push for more inclusivity, brands have still missed the mark like Tarte Beauty’s Shape Tape Foundation or Beauty Blenders Bounce Liquid Whip Foundation.
-Both foundation lines were dragged through social media and haven’t recovered from the backlash.
+Both foundation lines were dragged through social media.

 Four Scenario Planning